ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-show-contact-of-a-person-in-persons-navigator.md

 **Explanation:**

-- 10: from the object from EXP:20 get the attribute from EXP:15
+- 10: from the object from EXP:20, get the attribute from EXP:15
-- 15: get the value of the attribute name from the referent object ContactMechanism
+- 15: get the value of the attribute name from the referent object **ContactMechanism**
 - 20: get the first element from the list in EXP:21
 - 21: filter the list in EXP:30 by the conditions in EXP:22
 - 22: check if EXP:23 is equal to EXP:25
-- 23: get the value of the attribute ContactMechanismType from the referent object ContactMechanism
+- 23: get the value of the attribute **ContactMechanismType** from the referent object **ContactMechanism**
-- 25: cast the constant of "1" (this is integer) to type 'Aloe.EnterpriseOne.Model.General.Contacts.ContactMechanismsRepository+ContactMechanismType'
+- 25: cast the constant of '1' (integer) to type **Aloe.EnterpriseOne.Model.General.Contacts.ContactMechanismsRepository+ContactMechanismType**
-- 30: select from repository General.Contacts.PartyContactMechanisms and filter it by EXP:40
+- 30: select from repository **General.Contacts.PartyContactMechanisms** and filter it by EXP:40
 - 40: the filter is in EXP:50
 - 50: check if the value of attribute PartyId is equal to EXP:60
-- 60: get the value of attribute PartyId of the input object of expression 10
+- 60: get the value of attribute **PartyId** of the input object of expression 10